Distant view of the city of Portland, Oregon, during sunset with Mount Hood in the distance and lush, green trees in the foreground.

 Q: Is it expensive to move to Portland?

-Q: How much money do you need to live in Portland?
+Q: How much money do you need to live comfortably in Portland, Oregon?

 Q: Is Portland or Seattle more affordable?